datacarpentry/spreadsheet-ecology-lesson/03-dates-as-data.md

 ## Learning Objectives

-* Understanding how dates are handled and formatted in spreadsheets
+* Describe how dates are stored and formatted in spreadsheets.
-* Manipulating dates stored in spreadhseets
+* Describe the advantages of alternative date formatting in spreadsheets.
-* Understanding the caveats of the default formatting of the dates
+* Demonstrate best practices for entering dates in spreadsheets.

 Dates in spreadsheets are stored in one column.
 Whilst this seems the most natural way to record dates, it actually is not a good